 Step 1.
 Send in a letter that includes the following:

 a.
-Submit a detailed description of the events that occurred (required by Florida Statute).
+Submit a detailed description of the events that occurred (required by Florida Statute and Safe Sport).

-If you are in doubt regarding what should be included the following link explains what is required for you to prove that you should be eligible to work with children. http://www.floridaschildrenfirst.org/wp-content/uploads/2013/03/ClientExemptQandAforLayout.pdf
+If you are in doubt regarding what should be included the following link explains what is required for you to prove that you should be eligible to work with children.
+Although, a Florida site, all information is applicable. http://www.floridaschildrenfirst.org/wp-content/uploads/2013/03/ClientExemptQandAforLayout.pdf

 Examples of what should be included in your letter: